 I really feel that my entire life – all of my personal experiences with hearing loss are optimized and utilized.
 My being/existence gives parents such relief and peace of mind – because they can see that I turned out just fine – they need to know that for their children.

-So thankful for Dr. Michelle Hu for taking the time to share her passion and experience in supporting families with hearing loss!
+So grateful for Dr. Michelle Hu for taking the time to share her passion and experience in supporting families living with hearing loss!

 Connect with Dr. Michelle Hu and learn more about living with hearing loss

-More resources for families living with hearing loss
+More resources for children and families living with hearing loss

 Interviews with multilingual families